Drovosek01/ReplaceHexPatcher/README.md

 ## Functions

 Main:
-- Search and replace all found byte sequences
+- Search and replace all found hex-byte sequences
+- The possibility of using wildcard characters "??" in patterns
 - Creating backups of files if hex patterns are found
 - Several possible formats of transmitted hex values
 - Requests administrator rights only if necessary